I am delighted to share with you the first 12 pages of my book, The Queen’s Corgi: On Purpose!

 ‘Alright.’
 He flapped his heavy arms in surrender.
 ‘Alright.
 When I get back from The Crown.’

 Returning to the cupboard under the kitchen sink, I slumped down in a state of abject misery.
 Even though it was hard being a stunted, unloved corgi in a house filled with bright-eyed pedigrees who were lavished with affection, I preferred staying where I was than to having to face the unknown horror at the bottom of the garden.

-The Queen’s Corgi is available from bookshops in Australia, but can only be ordered online elsewhere in the world.
+The Queen’s Corgi is available from bookshops in Australia, but can only be ordered online elsewhere in the world – see below for links.